-If you’re having trouble keeping the conversation going or getting past the third text, read on for 5 rules, tips and examples that will help you find interesting and unique questions to ask a girl.
+If you’re having trouble keeping the conversation going or getting past the third text, read on.
+We’ve got 5 rules, tips and examples that will help you devise interesting questions to ask a girl.

-Whether you’re heading out on a first date with a girl you’re interested in, taking her out for the third time, or you’ve just finally scored her number, oodles of guys struggle finding topics of conversation.
+These questions are great if you’re heading out on a first date with a girl you’re interested in.
+Or, if you’re taking her out for the third time.
+They also work wonders if you’ve just finally scored her number. .

 Grab Her Attention

-It’s a big problem in the dating scene, because no matter what position you’re in, if there’s one thing you need to do with a girl, it’s keep her attention!
-And what better way to do this then to have up your sleeve a load of good question ammo?
+Standing out from the crowd is a big problem in the dating scene.
+Because no matter what position you’re in, you need to keep her attention!
+And what better way to do this then to have loads of quality questions?

 The reason this works so well is because EVERYONE loves talking about themselves, especially if the person they are talking to is genuinely interested – it’s flattering, and it will make her feel more confident, which means she’s more likely to be herself.
 Trust me, nothing will make a girl act weird like long pauses on the phone or awkward half-smiles across the breadbasket.